curaloucura/money-forecast/README.md

 This project is made with Django and served under UNLICENSE, so it can be used by anyone, for commercial and non-commerical purposes.

-Be aware that as we use third-party tools, their license must be respected accordingly.
+Beware that as we use third-party tools, their license must be respected accordingly.
 This software is free to use and to distribute, improvements are also welcome!

 ![screenshot of work so far](http://www.andersonsantos.info/img/money_forecast_.png)

-To install, simply download, install the requirements.txt using pip and run the application as a normal django app.
+To install, simply download, install the requirements.txt using pip and run the application as a normal django site.

 Tests are written in py.test and can be run directly under the moneyforecast django project folder.